Glasses: Personal image

 Other celebrities have used glasses to differentiate themselves from the characters they play, such as Anne Kirkbride, who wore oversized 1980s-style round horn-rimmed glasses as Deirdre Barlow in the soap opera Coronation Street; and Masaharu Morimoto, who wears glasses to separate his professional persona as a chef from his stage persona as Iron Chef Japanese.
 In 2012, some NBA players wore lensless glasses with thick plastic frames like horn-rimmed glasses during post-game interviews, geek chic that draws comparisons to actor Jaleel White's infamous styling as TV character Steve Urkel.

-In superhero fiction, eyeglasses have become a standard component of various heroes' disguises as masks, allowing them to adopt a nondescript demeanor when they are not in their superhero personae: Superman is well known for wearing 1950s-style horn-rimmed glasses as Clark Kent, while Wonder Woman wears either round, Harold Lloyd-style glasses or 1970s-style bug-eye glasses as Diana Prince.
+In superhero fiction, glasses have become a standard component of various heroes' disguises as masks, allowing them to adopt a nondescript demeanor when they are not in their superhero personae: Superman is well known for wearing 1950s-style horn-rimmed glasses as Clark Kent, while Wonder Woman wears either round, Harold Lloyd-style glasses or 1970s-style bug-eye glasses as Diana Prince.
+Sailor Mercury is also known for her glasses and her visor.
 An example of the halo effect is seen in the stereotype that those who wear glasses are intelligent.
 This belief can have positive consequences for people who wear glasses, for example in elections.
 Studies show that wearing glasses increases politicians' electoral success, at least in Western cultures.

 Styles

-In the 20th century, eyeglasses came to be considered a component of fashion; as such, various different styles have come in and out of popularity.
+In the 20th century, glasses came to be considered a component of fashion; as such, various different styles have come in and out of popularity.
 Most are still in regular use, albeit with varying degrees of frequency.